FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization_matched.md

 ### 1. Prioritization based on focus

-When dealing with large number of project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s, the PSP(URL_TO_INSERT_RECORD http://www.phosphosite.org)(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/SP) team can get an overview of the research(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/) area or focus area of the given project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project).
+When dealing with large number of project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s, the PSP(URL_TO_INSERT_RECORD http://www.phosphosite.org)(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/SP) team can get an overview of the research(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/) area or focus area of the given project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) .

-Specifically, project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s from biomedical or clinical areas tend to be associated with a comorbidity or pathology, and the team can leverage this specific informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion to create a customised prioritization schema.
+Specifically, project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s from biomedical or clinical areas tend to be associated with a comorbidity or pathology, and the team can leverage this specific informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion to create a customised prioritization schema.

-If the focus area of the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) is not available directly, one  makes use of manual curation or certain natural language processing (NLP) pipelines to extract this informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion from project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) documents.
+If the focus area of the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  is not available directly, one  makes use of manual curation or certain natural language processing (NLP) pipelines to extract this informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion from project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  documents.

 One such example of the tool used by IMI is demonstrated on [GitHub(URL_TO_INSERT_RECORD https://github.com/)(URL_TO_INSERT_RECORD https://github.com/)](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/Fraunhofer-ITMP/IMI-Project-Prioritization).

-An *in-house* prioritization scheme can be established by FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) experts for selection of relevant project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s for the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process.
+An *in-house* prioritization scheme can be established by FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) experts for selection of relevant project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s for the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process.

 This involves a two-step approach:
 <ol>
 	<li>Identification of certain priority disease areas, such as CO(URL_TO_INSERT_RECORD http://www.cropontology.org/)(URL_TO_INSERT_RECORD https://codeocean.com)VID-19, neurodegenerative diseases, cardiovascular diseases, etc.</li>
-	<li>Prioritizing project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s falling into these priority areas compared to others.</li>
+	<li>Prioritizing project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s falling into these priority areas compared to others.</li>
 </ol>

 ### 2. Prioritization based on timeline

-The process for FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification could be done either to the data present in a project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) or to a processing pipeline that is part of the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project).
+The process for FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification could be done either to the data present in a project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  or to a processing pipeline that is part of the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) .
-Due to the interdependence of the data or process with the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project), the time range at which a project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) runs is an important criteria to understand the availability of the data or pipeline.
+Due to the interdependence of the data or process with the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) , the time range at which a project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  runs is an important criteria to understand the availability of the data or pipeline.
 Taking a deeper look into the data dependency for the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process, a project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  can be divided into three stages of development: early stage, middle stage, and end stage.
 - A project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  is in early stages of development when the data requirements for the given project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  are being listed and simultaneously being collected.
-At this stage, the data availability is the lowest, and it is easier to design a data model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format), choose ontologies (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact) etc. that ensures creation of FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) data by design.
+At this stage, the data availability is the lowest, and it is easier to design a data model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) , choose ontologies (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  etc. that ensures creation of FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) data by design.
-- In the middle stage, all the data relevant for the given project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) has been collected and now needs to be standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)ised for downstream tasks such as for predictions using machine learning approaches.
+- In the middle stage, all the data relevant for the given project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  has been collected and now needs to be standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) ised for downstream tasks such as for predictions using machine learning approaches.
 This is a stage where there is maximum availability of data.
 - Lastly, in the end stage, data has either been deposited or handed over to the respective heads and the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  is near its termination.
 Furthermore, it is at this stage that the risk  of organisation restructuring is highest, with staff reassignment or departure.
 Hence, starting a FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process at a project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)   end stage could be the least favourable as this could place large demands in time and resources on key personnel, such as for corresponding data owners and data generators, at a time of effort wind down.

-Hence, the best time of engaging a project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) into the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) pipeline would be dependent on the retrospective and prospective aspects of the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project). **The best time to FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ify prospective project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s is the early stage**.
+Hence, the best time of engaging a project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  into the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) pipeline would be dependent on the retrospective and prospective aspects of the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) . **The best time to FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ify prospective project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s is the early stage**.
-This stage is the best time to define and layout metadata standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)s that need to be followed during the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)'s trajectory.
+This stage is the best time to define and layout metadata standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s that need to be followed during the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) 's trajectory.
 As a result, it eliminates many of the downstream logistical and financial problems.
-On the other hand, **the best time to engage in FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification of retrospective project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s is in the middle stage.**
+On the other hand, **the best time to engage in FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification of retrospective project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s is in the middle stage.**
 This is because it is a data-rich stage and contact with both data owners and generators could be established for a better understanding of the data.

 ### 3. Prioritization based on partners

-A project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) has the potential to involve a large number of people each coming from various institution (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=institution)s.
+A project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  has the potential to involve a large number of people each coming from various institution (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=institution) s.
-Consequently, users can also consider the wider consortia involved as a criteria for prioritizing project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s from a list of project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s.
+Consequently, users can also consider the wider consortia involved as a criteria for prioritizing project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s from a list of project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s.
 In the end, the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process should benefit as many people as possible.

-**Thus, project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s that have diverse partners involved (e.g.  academic, industrial, start-up, and so on) should be prioritized over singleton partners, that is those project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s that involve people from the same institute or industrial group.**
+**Thus, project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s that have diverse partners involved (e.g.  academic, industrial, start-up, and so on) should be prioritized over singleton partners, that is those project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s that involve people from the same institute or industrial group.**
 The main reason for this priority is the impact of the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process.
-Within an intra-organization group, the data generators, maintainers, and depositors might have the same terminology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact) and definitions related to the data and hence, a FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process would only be needed when the data has to be deposited on public repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository) or database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)s.
+Within an intra-organization group, the data generators, maintainers, and depositors might have the same terminology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact) and definitions related to the data and hence, a FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process would only be needed when the data has to be deposited on public repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository)  or database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) s.
 On the other hand, in an inter-organization group, definitions and terminologies (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  aren't likely to be consistent, and the transfer of data from data generators to depositors might be time-consuming.
 As a result, the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process would be beneficial by increasing transparency between intra-organizational groups.

 ### 4. Prioritization based on existence of Data Management Plan (DMP)

-A data management plan (DMP(URL_TO_INSERT_RECORD http://www.informatics.jax.org/vocab/mp_ontology)) is a document that describes the life cycle of a data beginning from its generation, followed by processing and collection (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=collection), then dissemination, and finally the usage
+A data management plan (DMP(URL_TO_INSERT_RECORD http://www.informatics.jax.org/vocab/mp_ontology)) is a document that describes the life cycle of a data beginning from its generation, followed by processing and collection (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=collection) , then dissemination, and finally the usage
 (More details in [Data Management Plan](https://rdmkit.elixir-europe.org(URL_TO_INSERT_RECORD https://elixir-europe.org/)/data_management_plan.html) recipe).
 This established document gives the data owners and FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) experts an overview of the resource under study.
 On the basis of this DMP(URL_TO_INSERT_RECORD http://www.informatics.jax.org/vocab/mp_ontology) document, a FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process can be determined and established.